shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/installing_app.md

 There will be a list of the available pipeline configurations that the cloned configuration can be pushed to.
 Enter the ID of the primary pipeline configuration for the project you are updating the configuration for.

-{% include info title="Note" content="You can also find the id for your Pipeline Configuration on the Pipeline Configuration page in Shotgun that we viewed in **Step 3** of this guide.
+{% include info title="Note" content="You can also find the id for your Pipeline Configuration on the Pipeline Configuration page in ShotGrid that we viewed in **Step 3** of this guide.
 To find the project ID, go to the Configuration List and add the ID column." %}

 ![ID column](./images/installing_app/17_id_column.png)